benallfree/lab13/site/docs/intro.md

 sidebar_position: 1
 ---

-# 2025 Side Quest: MMO
+# 2025 Challenge: MMO

-We're thrilled to announce that our newest partner, Cloudflare, is sponsoring an experimental MMO side quest for this year's JS13K competition!
+We're thrilled to announce that our newest partner, Cloudflare, is sponsoring an official MMO challenge for this year's JS13K competition!

-If this experiment succeeds, it could pave the way for a sustainable server-based category in the future.
+JS13K Online, our MMO platform, paves the way for a sustainable server-based category.
 In previous JS13K contests, the server category posed challenges, as game servers often went offline, rendering games unplayable.

-This year, we're taking a different approach with the experimental MMO category.
+This year, we're taking a different approach with the Online category.
 Thanks to Cloudflare's platform, JS13K will host a centralized game server that all submissions must utilize, ensuring the server remains online and accessible.

 ## What You'll Learn

 This documentation will guide you through:

-- **Getting Started**: Setting up your first multiplayer game with the JS13K MMO SDK
+- **Getting Started**: Setting up your first multiplayer game with the JS13K Online SDK
 - **Initial Connection**: Understanding how clients connect and receive their unique ID
 - **Game State Management**: Designing and managing shared game state across multiple players
 - **Advanced Features**: Delta evaluation, throttling, and performance optimization